Policies & Guidelines

 b) Damage or loss to the Memorial Union facility or equipment, the group responsible for the reservation will be liable for any charges.
 Charges will be based on the repair and/or replacement costs of area or equipment.

 8) Additional Event Services

-a) Changes to space layout and room setup may be requested up to 3 business days prior to the reservation date for meeting rooms (900 square feet or less).
-Changes to space layout and room setup may be requested up to 10 business days prior to the reservation date for meeting rooms (900 square feet or more) Groups will be allotted a maximum of 3 requested diagram drafts at no charge.
+a) Changes to space layout and room setup may be requested up to 3 business days prior to the reservation date for small meeting rooms (900 square feet or less).
+Changes to space layout and room setup may be requested up to 10 business days prior to the reservation date for large meeting rooms and ballrooms (900 square feet or more).
+Groups will be allotted a maximum of 3 requested diagram drafts at no charge.
 Additional diagram revisions may result in fees to the reserving organization.

 b) Meeting and event space usage outside of normal operating hours of 7:00 am to 10:00 pm may be assessed an after hours operating fee.